Teradata/kylo/ui/ui-operations-manager/README.md

 operations-manager
 ==========
-This module provides a user interface into the following **data-lake-service** components
- - job-repostiory
- - scheduler
- - service-monitor
+This is the user interface that monitors operations, tracks feed status, job and step executions

 ### Usage
 The module is accessible via the path **/ops-mgr/index.html**.